dvlab-research/MiSLAS/README.md

 # Contacts

-If you have any questions , please do not hesitate to contact us by emails.

-Zhisheng Zhong: zszhong@pku.edu.cn

-If you have any questions about our work, feel free to contact us through email (yuzhe@mit.edu & zhixu@mit.edu) or Github issues.
+If you have any questions about our work, feel free to contact us through email (Zhisheng Zhong: zszhong@pku.edu.cn) or Github issues.